ambika-ks/MyWorks/BS CUSTOM NAVBAR AND JUMBOTRON/README.md

 13. Add the following CSS within a selector that targets the `jumbotron <div>`:

   ![Jumbotron CSS Properties](./images/jumbotron-css-properties.png)

   You can change cover to contain and no-repeat to repeat, for a different appearence😉.

 14. Add a selector for the `jumboCopy` class with the following properties and values:

   ![jumboCopy CSS Properties](./images/jumboCopy-css-properties.png)

-15. Refresh the webpage and see the Result!
+15. Refresh the webpage and see the Result!😎